7th Grade News: September 10-14, 2018

 Friday = Biomes & Ecology TEST

+Students need a Notebook for Science Work.
+The Science Notebook can be a spiral notebook or a composition book.
+Science Notebooks will be checked about once a month.
 Students in Ms. Hughes and Coach Turner's Science classes had a Notebook Check last week.
 Grades in Campus have been updated with the Notebook grades included.
 If you notice a significant drop in your child's grade, ask him or her about the Science Notebook.
 A Table of Contents for the Notebook is linked here: Notebook Check #1 Table of Contents

 Social Studies News